casper-network/casper-node/README.md

 If the environment variable is unset, it is equivalent to setting `RUST_LOG=error`.

+When developing and running unit tests, setting `NODE_TEST_LOG=json` will cause the log messages produced by the tests to be JSON-formatted.

 ### Log message format

 A typical log message will look like: